 The Victoria Inn at Perranuthnoe.Excellent food in this coastal village.
 A fifteen minute drive from here.

 The Lamp and Whistle.
 Tiny and unique with a huge selection of real ale.

 NO.45 Queen Street .
 Penzance's very own Gin Bar. selling their own organic Rose petal Gin (of course).
 Be prepared to queue as it's where all the beautiful people hang out.
 Limited opening hours so check their Insta page.

 The Vault.
 Cocktails and live music on Saturdays.

 Pirates Rest - Traditional chippy with a cafe area if you want to eat in.

 You’ve got to. .....
-Lots of places to choose from although The Mounts Bay pasty company on Market Jew Street is very popular as well as Lavenders on Alverton Road.
+Lots of places to choose from although The Mounts Bay Pasty Company on Market Jew Street is very popular as well as Lavenders on Alverton Road.
 Our favourite though is Aunty May's in Newlyn

-Baker Tom’s in The Causeway or lovely bread available from Archie Brown’s or The granary along with wholefoods and organic produce.
+Bread - Baker Tom’s in The Causeway or lovely bread available from Archie Brown’s or The Granary.